haeinkong/haeinkong.github.io/_pages/about.md

 My research interest is in digital health, computational social science, and human-centered data science.
 I’m interested in applying computational methods and data science to understand, measure, and predict mental health.

 ### News
+[November, 2023] Our paper studying YouTube and Google log data to predict loneliness was accepted by [Electronics](https://www.mdpi.com/2079-9292/12/23/4821) 🎉

-[October, 2023] I will attend [UbiComp/ISWC 2023](https://www.ubicomp.org/ubicomp-iswc-2023/) in Cancún and present [our workshop paper](https://dl.acm.org/doi/10.1145/3594739.3612877).
+[October, 2023] I will attend [UbiComp/ISWC 2023](https://www.ubicomp.org/ubicomp-iswc-2023/) in Cancún and present [our workshop paper](https://dl.acm.org/doi/10.1145/3594739.3612877)

-[August, 2023] Our paper, suggesting cognition-aware digital phenotyping for Substance Use Disorder, was accepted to the [2023 UbiComp Mental Health workshop](https://ubicomp-mental-health.github.io)
+[August, 2023] My first-authored paper, suggesting cognition-aware digital phenotyping for substance use disorder, was accepted to the [2023 UbiComp Mental Health workshop](https://ubicomp-mental-health.github.io) 🎉

 [June, 2023] I attended [the 7th Summer School on Computational Interaction](https://cixschool2023.engin.umich.edu) at the University of Michigan